mjbrown-prog/SQL_TASKS/README.md

 GROUP BY city
 HAVING COUNT(*) > 15;`.

-Please note to name the column which you want to filter we had to use count and the the name which i want from employee.
+Please note that to name the column which you want to filter we had to use count and the the name which i want from employee.

-- to find out the most used pin code we used `SELECT TOP 1 pincode,COUNT(*) AS MOST_USED FROM Employee GROUP BY pincode HAVING COUNT(*) >30;` why greater than 30 was used because from the salary table it was noticed that the top 5 most used Pincode  is  between 6-44. to stream line to most used i used top 1 and used the no above 30.
+- to find out the most used pin code we used `SELECT TOP 1 pincode,COUNT(*) AS MOST_USED FROM Employee GROUP BY pincode HAVING COUNT(*) >30;` why greater than 30 was used because from the salary table it was noticed that the top 5 most used Pincode  is  between 6-44. to stream line to most used i used top 1 and used the numbers above 30.

 ---